GabrielKS/microps-cat-portfolio/src/README.md

+---
+layout: page
+title: Documentation
+permalink: /src/
+---

 # Code details
+This directory, which you can browse on GitHub [here](https://github.com/GabrielKS/microps-cat-portfolio/tree/main/src), contains the most relevant source code we wrote for this project.
+You can also browse our full project directory trees, with all the files needed to run the project, at our development repository [here](https://github.com/GabrielKS/microps-cat).

 The MCU code consists of:

   * `main.c`: the main routine, which consists of reading the IMU using USART and sending the processed roll/setpoint data over SPI to the FPGA